Elmsted: St James the Great

 The Anglican church is dedicated to St James the Great and dates back to the 11th century.
 It was restored in 1877 by Ewan Christian.
 It was Grade I listed in 1966 due to its historic and architectural significance.
 The church has an unusual wooden medieval belfry on the tower which was constructed across the 13th and 14th centuries.
 There are 6 bells in the church which were cast in 1721 by John Waylet.
 Before this there were 4 bells in the belfry which were recorded in 1552.
 Much like other churches in the area its walls have been constructed with local flints.
 It is made up of a tower in the west, a nave with north and south aisles and a chancel with north and south chapels, all of which are open making the church open and airy.
 There are a number of large tablets inside the church which are all dedicated to prominent families in the parish like the Honywoods.
-The church hosts a 19th-century organ as well as kitchen facilities, a toilet and a vestry which is now used for Sunday school.
+The church hosts a 19th-century organ as well as kitchen facilities, a toilet, and a vestry which is now used for Sunday school.
 Every second Sunday of the month a family service is held in the church.

-The two chapels were both added to the Church around 1300. the South Chapel is known as both a Chapel of John the Baptist and as the Honywood Chapel, the latter because of the monuments to Sir Thomas Honywood and Sir William Honywood as well as a number of dedications to the family on monuments on the walls and ledgers on the floor.
+The two chapels were both added to the Church around 1300.
+The South Chapel is known as both a Chapel of John the Baptist and as the Honywood Chapel, the latter because of the monuments to Sir Thomas Honywood and Sir William Honywood as well as a number of dedications to the family on monuments on the walls and ledger stones on the floor.
 In the 1877 restoration the family also paid for a new roof for the chapel.